sarathsreedharan/icaps2024.github.io/content/summerschool.md

 ### Costs and Sponsorships

-It is still too early to provide concrete numbers as we are still in the process of acquiring sponsors.
-We try to keep the registration fee (which will include accommodation, breakfast, coffee breaks, lunch, and one dinner) as low as possible, and will also offer free registration to very low number of selected participants.
-In all cases, **flights (or any other travel fees) are not** included in registration fees and will have to be covered by the attendees.

-PUT SCHOLAR COSTS IN HERE!
+We expect that registration fees will be around 950 CAD (subject to change).
+These do however include board and lodging, see below.

+We will provide a small number of sponsorships, which cover parts or all of the registration fees for a few selected participants (the application form allows you to apply for this).
+Note that our sponsorships do *not* cover travel costs, they are solely a discount on our registration fees.

 ### Board and Lodging

-The registration fees for the summer school (or a full scholarship, should you receive one) include:
+The registration fees include:
-- Six Nights (from Sunday, 26 May to Friday, 31 May).
-So if you stay for ICAPS, you will have to book the remaining nights yourself.
+- Six Nights in the Banff Centre (from Sunday, 26 May to Friday, 31 May), where also ICAPS takes place.
+If you stay for ICAPS, you will have to book the remaining nights yourself.
+Note that we *only* booked double-rooms, so you will have to share a room.
+We plan to write to all accepted applicants once selection is completed, so you can coordinate in case you prefer staying with somebody you know already.
-- Breakfast and Lunch on Monday to Friday
+- Breakfast and Lunch on Monday to Friday.
-- Dinner on Thursday, 30th
+- Dinner on Thursday, 30th.

 Note that no form of travel grants exist, so flights will have to be fully financed yourself.

 ### Important Dates & Application

-- Application website opens:   tba
+- Application website opens:   tba (but very close after ICAPS notifications, i.e., after February 12)
-- Application website closes:  tba
+- Application website closes:  tba (but roughly two weeks after it opens)
-- Notifications sent:          tba
+- Notifications sent:          tba (but roughly one week after closing date)
 - Summer school:               Monday, 27 May to Friday, 31 May 2024.

-The application link will be provided here soon.
+Application data required:
+- Application Form (to be provided soon)
+- A *light-weight* motivation letter describing the relevance of the Summer School and how you would benefit from it.
+It is perfectly fine if the topics covered are a bit further away from what you do in your thesis program -- after all, it's about learning something new!
+- CV
+- A letter of recommendation by your PhD supervisor.
+- If you request financial assistance, provide a letter to confirm this.

+Please merge all documents in the order provided into one single PDF.
+You will then have to upload it to easychair, link will be made available once applications open.